 Quick answers to your most common questions.
 Anything missing?
-Let me know.
+Let us know.

 [contact-card], supports a number of attributes you can use to show or hide part of your profile.